metalbear-co/mirrord.dev/content/docs/using-mirrord/steal-https.md

 When the mirrord Operator finds multiple configuration resources matching the session target path and labels, it merges their `ports` lists.
 The same port cannot be configured multiple times (extra entries are discarded).

+**Important:** mirrord-agent will search for all files and directories referenced by the config resources in the target container filesystem.

 ## Configuring delivery of stolen HTTPS to your local application

 By default, when delivering stolen HTTPS requests to your local application, mirrord uses the original protocol - TLS.